 Throwing away things you don’t need anymore is a great practice, too.
 Free space in your house is much better than piles of useless stuff that distract you when you need to find essential items.
 Also, to make your search faster, you can purchase clear boxes and bookcases.

 5. Track and Manage the External Factors That Waste Your Time

 Sometimes, your activity will be interrupted by the external factors that will take away your precious time.
 This may be an unexpected meeting or a visit.
 If you believe that such factors are out of your control, we are glad to inform you that there are two ways to manage them at least partly.
 First, you should set a specific time to answer the calls and messages.
 You can turn your notifications off during the work and use only voice messages.
 Second, set the time blocks of free time to meet your colleagues and friends.
 And remember – it is okay to keep your door closed when you are busy and ask people to come back when you have time.

 When you plan the meetings, make sure that they are necessary.
 The agenda must get established beforehand, and you are responsible for tracking the time you spend there.
 When the time ends, you can finish the meeting and leave.

 The next bad habit you need to struggle is relying on your memory.
 Even if you think that your memory is incredible, it can (and will) fail you.
-A notebook or an organizer can be very helpful, and you should use them to write down everything essential, starting from the ideas and ending with meetings time.
+A notebook or an organizer can be very helpful, and you should use them to write down everything essential, starting with the ideas and ending with the meeting time.
 You can check your notes any time you need.

 As you can see, your disorganization is not a tragedy.
-Mastering a time managing strategy is achievable, you only need to find the one that suits you best.
+Mastering time management is achievable, you only need to find the one that suits you best.
 Try to combine them and make sure that a chosen method fits you.
 Remember, there is no “one-size-fits-all” here, and you will have to experiment and try different ideas until you find the one that works for you.